 Global speaker programmes

-Consistent feedback from HCPs has shown that they have a clear preference to learn about new data and clinical experience through peer-to-peer programmes with global expert practitioners who have direct experience with our medicines.
+Feedback from HCPs shows that they prefer to learn about new data and clinical experience through peer-to-peer programmes with global expert practitioners who have direct experience with our medicines.

 To help HCPs share new data on our products and understand their clinical use, in some cases we:

-- make fair market value payments to global expert practitioners who speak about the new science behind selected GSK products, their associated diseases and clinical practice in promotional settings including national meetings, speaker training meetings, GSK standalone meetings, satellite symposia and webinars.
+make fair market value payments to global expert practitioners who speak about the new science behind selected GSK products, their associated diseases and clinical practice in promotional settings

 Where legally permitted, we will report individual-level payments made each year to HCPs for attending educational meetings and for the provision of services, such as speaking at events or attending advisory boards.
 Where individual level disclosure is not legally permitted, we will continue to report aggregate payments.